 Students who fail 1 course in the first term of a one-year program or the first, second, third term of a two-year program, may move on to the subsequent term, but will be placed on academic probation for the remainder of the term and/or for the full length of the subsequent term depending on when the failed grade was received.
-Students must make-up the failed coursework within the first quarter (8 weeks) of the subsequent term.
-Additionally, students who have been placed on academic probation must earn a GPA of 2.0 or better in all subsequent courses while on probation.
+Students must makeup the failed coursework within the first four of the subsequent term.
+(4) weeks Additionally, students who have been placed on academic probation must earn a GPA of 2.0 or better in all subsequent courses while on probation.
 If they fail another course while on probation or fail to restore their failed grade within the first quarter, they will not be eligible to receive a certificate of completion and may be subject to dismissal.
+If failure is due to attendance, students cannot restore their grades through assigned work thereafter.

-If a student fails 1 course at the end of a long-term program, they will not receive a certificate of completion unless they makeup the failed coursework within a period no longer than 150% of the published length of the educational program measured in academic years, terms, clock hours completed, etc. as appropriate.
+If a student fails 1 course at the end of a longterm program, they will not receive a certificate of completion unless they make-up the failed coursework within a period no longer than 150% of the published length of the educational program measured in academic years, terms, clock hours completed, etc. as appropriate.